Consumer Medicine Information

 Lithium blood level tests

-The blood test must be done twelve hours after a dose, usually before you have taken your morning tablets.
+The blood test must be done twelve hours after a dose, before you have taken your morning tablets.

 Take Lithicarb exactly as your doctor has prescribed.